Theoretical Foundations of

 The dynamic budget constraint can then be used to generate the corresponding ’s:

 An approximation to the consumption function could be constructed by linear interpolation between the points.
 But a vastly more accurate approximation can be made (for a given number of gridpoints) if the interpolation is constructed so that it also matches the marginal propensity to consume at the gridpoints.
-Differentiating (97) with respect to (and dropping policy function arguments for simplicity) yields a marginal propensity to have consumed at each gridpoint:and the marginal propensity to consume at the beginning of the period is obtained from the marginal propensity to have consumed by noting that, if we define ,
+Differentiating (97) with respect to (and dropping policy function arguments for simplicity) yields a marginal propensity to have consumed at each gridpoint:

 A natural alternative choice for the terminal consumption rule is the solution to the perfect foresight liquidity constrained problem, to which the model’s solution converges (under specified parametric restrictions) as all forms of uncertainty approach zero (as discussed in the main text).
 But a difficulty with this idea is that the perfect foresight liquidity constrained solution is ‘kinked:’ The slope of the consumption function changes discretely at the points .
-This is a practical problem because it rules out the use of derivatives of the consumption function in its approximation, thereby preventing the enormous increase in efficiency obtainable from a higher-order approximation.
+This is a practical problem because it rules out the use of derivatives of the consumption function in the approximate representation of , thereby preventing the enormous increase in efficiency obtainable from a higher-order approximation.

 Our solution is simple: The formulae in appendix A that identify kink points on for integer values of (e.g., ) are continuous functions of ; the conclusion that is piecewise linear between the kink points does not require that the terminal consumption rule (from which time iteration proceeds) also be piecewise linear.
 Thus, for values we can construct a smooth function that matches the true perfect foresight liquidity constrained consumption function at the set of points corresponding to integer periods in the future, but satisfies the (continuous, and greater at non-kink points) consumption rule defined from the appendix’s formulas by noninteger values of at other points.46